samcooler/flame_art/pi_setup/README.md

 `pi`
 `curvelight`

-This is configured as a pure static in `/etc/dhcpcd.conf` , and it is marked as nogateway, so the rpi will not try to use this for internet
+This is configured as a pure static in `/etc/dhcpcd.conf` , and it is marked as nogateway, so the rpi will not try to use this for internet (If RPI 5 config is from NM but otherwise same)

 ## internet